Abinesh-Mathivanan/Abinesh-Mathivanan/README.md

-<h2> Computer Engineer, Software Architect, Technopreneur and a Human. </h2>
+<h2> Computer Engineer / Architect, Technopreneur and a Human. </h2>

 <h5> Stuff I work with: </h5>